 Please note: not all sprays contain homeopathic human growth hormone; some contain only amino acids, vitamins, and/or herbs.

 Proper homeopathic HGH products made in a U.S. FDA approved lab are deemed "OTC medicines" by the FDA and so are closely regulated.
 Our products are FDA registered and have a national drug code (NDC) number.

 In clinical studies, the most effective products are the sprays that contain homeopathic human growth hormone.
 Our own homeopathic HGH formula has the best independent double-blind placebo IGF-1 clinical study results for effectiveness.
 No other non-injection product has better clinical results.

-No prescription required: These are the amino acid pill, tablet, capsule, and powder products that are taken by mouth and go through the stomach.
+No prescription required: These are the amino acid pill, tablet, capsule, and powder supplements that are taken by mouth and go through the stomach.
 They contain no form of human growth hormone.
-These types of products may also be called secretagogues, precursors, or enhancers.
+These types of supplements may also be called secretagogues, precursors, or enhancers.

 Such products are deemed "dietary supplements" by the U.S. FDA and are regulated by their food laws.

 Their main ingredients are amino acids, vitamins, and/or herbs.
 They are sold online and in health food stores.

 Homeopathic sprays are also considered releasers because besides containing homeopathic HGH they can also help the pituitary gland to release more of its own HGH.

 Please note: The amino acid releasers can cause problems with the kidneys and liver.
 Also the pituitary gland usually becomes resistant to these types of supplements rather quickly.
 Please click below to learn more.